David-Durst/aetherlingHaskellIR/src/lib/SimulatorLib/README.md

 Suppose that a new `Op` is added to STAST.hs and it needs to be implemented in the simulator.
-This can easily be done without understanding the simulator internals if the new `Op` is combinational and contains no child `Op`s.
+This can easily be done without understanding the simulator internals if the new `Op` is combinational and contains no child ops.
 Steps:

 a.
 Write a `[ValueType]->[ValueType]` function that simulates the behavior of the `Op` (say, `Foo`) in one tick: the input is a list